AndreRudolph/impulsephp-doc/docs/views.md

 <a name="introduction"></a>

+A view (or template) is different to _normal_ templates in symfony.
+In impulse every tag must represent a component which will be later converted to HTML.
+Components will be covered in the next documentation page.

-Views in Impulse are almost as simple as HTML but very powerful.
-A view encapsulates a set of components which will be later converted by the Impulse js engine to HTML.
-The following example is a minimal example with just a simple text output.
+The following example is a minimum example with just a simple text output.

 <div>
   <div class="code-header">